 November 23, 2020 — February 21, 2021

-During the time we are closed, we invite our visitors to experience art from home through our digital channels: from our TV channel made by young adults, specially commissioned Instagram posts by artists, to our online archive of video works and projects.
+During 2020 we invited our visitors to experience art from home through our digital channels: from our TV channel made by young adults, specially commissioned Instagram posts by artists, to our online archive of video works and projects.

 Seven on Seven Stavanger

 This fall, Rhizome and Kunsthall Stavanger presented the first Norway-based edition of the project 7x7.
 Founded by Rhizome in 2010, 7x7 pairs artists and technologists and challenges them to make something new.

 Typically, what they create in their short time together premieres at an annual conference, but at this time of isolation the partners supported remote collaboration and presentation.
 The aim was to experiment with the opportunity to open Seven on Seven to new audiences who otherwise could never attend the in-person conference.

 Through the outbreak we have asked artists to create a post for our Instagram account that can hopefully create calmness, ground and inspire, as well as spread solidarity at this moment in time.
 The intention is to keep artists engaged, support the art community where we can, and utilize art as a way to come together via digital channels.

 Artists include Laurel Schwulst, Synnøve Sizou G. Wetten, Nicole Killian, Clara Balaguer and Czar Kristoff, Hanne Lippard, Lina Viste Grønli, Rhys Coren, Tiril Hasselknippe and Jader.
 You can see the works here.

 We have also invited several artists to make videos that were screened on our website.
 These included: